Song writers

 In the first film of the long-running series, titled HOP-A-LONG CASSIDY (1935), "Following the Stars" was sung by James (or Jimmy) Ellison playing Johnny Nelson.
 He wasn't a strong singer but did very nicely making this song an important part of the film's story.

-There is a list of all the song titles and information on the singers in this book on a multimedia disc titled,
+There is a list of all the song titles and the singers and film composers featured in

 "Following the Stars"